w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

 After reviewing v1 we decided I would research and think about some new solutions.

-The result of this process were [a sketch for the default page][default-sketch] and [a partial sketch for the searched state][searched-sketch].
+The result of this process were [a sketch for the default page][/designs/TR-IA-initial-state] and [a partial sketch for the searched state][/designs/TR-IA-with-results].
 Partial because we're introducing quite a few changes and decided it would be easier to stress test these in [build v2][v2-all].

 ### Embracing standard web elements